-Carrie Paulo comes to teaching yoga in Bastrop in the midst of a teaching career spanning twenty years.
-She has a B.F.A in Theatre - Performance Studies and a Master of Arts in Education.
+Carrie Paulo comes to teaching yoga in Cedar Creek in the midst of a teaching career spanning twenty years.
+She has a Bachelor of Fine Arts in Theatre - Performance Studies and a Master of Arts in Education.

 She has taught theatre, English, film and been a special education assistant and teacher/counselor at a group home for children with developmental delays.
 She has directed award-winning plays and praise-worthy musicals and presented drama therapy and movie making at camps throughout the mid-south in and around Memphis, TN.
-Her family relocated to Bastrop to cultivate relationships with nearby family in July of 2017.
+Her family relocated to the Austin area to cultivate relationships with nearby family in July of 2017.

 Carrie immediately learned of a yoga teacher training program geared to educators and leaped at the opportunity to train for a way to serve others and help spread the message of non-violence and self-compassion and wellness.
 It is what she has taught in English, theatre and film classes all along - how to explore the you that you really are through creativity in art, music, film, television, literature, theatre - anything that brings one joy.
 In finding joy, one also finds healing.

 Now, these lessons are most prevalent in her yoga practice.
 She feels yoga reaches a place of healing that nothing else has, but that compliments almost any other creative, therapeutic or spiritual practice one might cultivate.
 Yoga is a personal journey that can be made even richer by sharing with members of a community.
-MORE Backyard Yoga is a great place to give yoga a try and learn more about what a yoga and meditation practice might bring into your life.
+Bamboo Hideaway is a great place to give yoga a try and learn more about what a yoga and meditation practice might bring into your life.